Yorkshire Terrier Age Chart in Human Years (Yorkie Lifespan Guide)

 This is why the old belief that 1 dog year equals 7 human years does not work for Yorkshire Terriers.
 That rule ignores the biological reality that small dogs mature faster early in life but age more gradually later on.

-A Yorkshire Terrier–specific age calculator uses modern veterinary aging models to:
+A Yorkshire Terrier–specific age chart uses modern veterinary aging models to:

 • Assign higher human-year values to the first 1–2 dog years